-Yes, you absolutely can and the RIF Fort and Renaissance Mall is easy to navigate through and allows you to easily connect from its shopping, food, and historical area, to more sidewalks and pavement to the Queen Emma Bridge which you can push the stroller or the wheelchair across.
+Yes, you absolutely can!
+The RIF Fort and Renaissance Mall are easy to navigate and allow you to easily connect from its shopping, food, and historical area, to more sidewalks and pavement to the Queen Emma Bridge, where you can push the stroller or the wheelchair across.

 Do I Have To Pay To Walk Across The Floating Bridge In Willemstad?

-No. You do not have to pay it is absolutely free to walk from Otrobanda to Punda and vice versa.
+No. You do not have to pay.
+It is free to walk from Otrobanda to Punda and vice versa.